 What is a chatbot?

-Imagine going into a shop and turning to a shop assistant who can guide you through all product features, answer all your questions about the terms and conditions of the purchase, opening hours and so on.
-However, instead of a physical employee, this assistant is a digital employee that can help you directly on the website or webshop whenever it suits you – and this assistant is most likely built with our chatbot software, here at BotXO.
+Imagine going into a shop and turning to a shop assistant who can guide you through all product features, answer all your questions about the terms and conditions of the purchase, opening hours, etc. However, instead of a physical employee, this assistant is a digital employee that can help you directly on the website or webshop whenever it suits you – and this assistant is most likely built with our chatbot software, here at BotXO.

 Chatbots are automated systems that communicate with their users.
 Chatbots are increasingly used for simple customer service inquiries and marketing activities that require the forming of close customer relationships.
 Chatbots exist as virtual assistants in different operating systems and platforms.
 While some perform simple tasks, such as finding information from a database based on a keyword search, others use Natural Language Processing (NLP) and Natural Language Understanding (NLU) systems for more complex and advanced tasks relying on understanding the intent of the input, which essentially makes their understanding and processing of language more similar to those of us humans.